-If I had to choose the only type of rubbers, I would prefer kneaded erasers.
+If I had to choose only one type of erasers I would prefer a kneaded eraser.
 But would that be ones from Maped?

 I like to use dry drawing materials in the form of pencils.
-Maybe, you’ve read my recent post about Koh-I-Noor sanguine, sepia, charcoal and white chalk cored in wood.
-Today I want to tell you what I think of Gioconda dry pastel.
+Maybe you’ve already read my recent post about Koh-I-Noor sanguine, sepia, charcoal, and white chalk cored in wood.
+Today I want to tell you what I think of Gioconda…

 Inspired by russet autumn colors, I’ve tried my hand at drawing with Koh-I-Noor sepia and sanguine.
 Since my paper was toned, I also bought charcoal and white chalk.
 All the media were in the form of pencils.

-In the last few years, I mostly use graphite pencils Faber-Castell.
+In the last few years, I mostly use the graphite pencils Faber-Castell.
 It isn’t just a matter of habit.
-They do have many advantages.
+They have many advantages.

-Detailed corrections – for, example, highlighting the glimmer of an eye in a portrait or smoothing out the edge of a distant wood in a landscape – can be crucial.
+Detailed corrections can be crucial – for example, highlighting the glimmer of an eye in a portrait or smoothing out the edge of a distant wood in a landscape.

 Watercolor pencils let you combine drawing with painting: they have water-soluble colored binders.
-The art medium is equally good for dry-on-dry sketching and wet-on-wet techniques.
+The art medium is equally suitable for dry-on-dry sketching and wet-on-wet techniques.